Know the types of deeds and taking title in California to protect yourself.

 Many states use a Bargain and Sale Deed.

-Often used during court seized residential properties sales.
+Often used during court seized residential property sales.
 While conveying title, the seller does not guarantee free and clear ownership.
 There may be other liens needing payment.

 California does not allow Bargain and Sale Deeds.
 Instead, California uses a Trust Deed with a “Power of Sale” clause for lenders so they foreclose on a default property without filing a lawsuit.
 The property sold at a foreclosure auction known as a “Trustee’s Sale”.
 Source